kumarsajith/kind-automation/README.md

    4. nginx role
    5. demo apps role

-In case, if you want to run the automation from any particular steps, you can edit the cluster-automation.yml file and comment out roles that are not required to be run again. for example, if you want to run only nginx and demo-apps use following configuration
+In case, if you want to run the automation from any particular steps, you can edit the cluster-automation.yml file and comment out roles that are not required to be run again. for example, if you want to run only nginx and demo-apps then comment out other modules under the "roles" definition.

-Sample configuration to run only nginx and demo-apps
----

-'- hosts: localhost
-  'become: true
-  'roles:
-    '- nginx
-    '- demo-apps

 Save the file and run ansible-playbook cluster-automation.yml again.
+Alternatively you can take a copy of the cluster-automation.yml file and edit that too.
+So in this case you can use ansible-playbook to run the new file instead of cluster-automation.yml

 After the cluster is spin off, you can use below scripts to monitor the status
 1. health.sh